New Credit Risk Models for the Unbanked Emerge

 - Bank account withdrawal and deposit patterns

-To understand the value of alternative credit scoring models, consider a potential borrower with no previous history of “traditional” credit.
+To understand the value of these new credit risk models for the unbanked, consider a potential borrower with no traditional credit history.
 They’ve never opened a credit card or received a major loan.
-Suppose they apply for an auto loan with your bank.
+Now, suppose they apply for a credit card at your institution.
 In order to evaluate their risk of defaulting and offer them a loan, you attempt to check their credit score, and find… no record.
 By Consumer Financial Protection Bureau estimates, this “no-hit” situation applies to as many as 45 million Americans.

 Together, these two data streams make up TransUnion’s CreditVision Link predictive risk scoring model.
-They form a relatively comprehensive picture of a potential borrower’s financial behavior; in other words, alternative credit sources illuminates the blind spots in traditional credit scoring.
-So what could make a composite risk scoring model like CreditVision Link even stronger?
+They form a relatively comprehensive picture of a potential borrower’s financial behavior.
+And they shine a light on the blind spots in traditional credit scoring.
+But one thing would make a composite risk scoring model like CreditVision Link even stronger: utility data.

 Utility Data: The Future of Risk Scoring

-One the most ubiquitous forms of alternative credit data has been waiting for its chance in the spotlight, and Urjanet’s here to put it center-stage.
+One the most predictive sources of alternative data has been waiting for its chance in the spotlight, and Urjanet’s here to put it center stage.
 We’re talking about – drumroll, please! – utility payment history.

 Utility account payment history is already considered eligible for reporting to credit bureaus, under the Fair Credit Reporting Act (FCRA).
-Unfortunately, few utility companies take the initiative to do so.
+Unfortunately, utilities don’t have much incentive to report this data to credit bureaus, so very few do.
 By considering an applicant’s history of utility payments, creditors get a look into the applicant’s history of financial decision-making and can use it to make transparent, informed credit decisions.
 A great utility payment history can justify extending a line of credit where a creditor otherwise might not have, while a poor utility payment history provides third party verified data to back up a denial.

 Either way, lenders get a chance to open up the “no-hit” population with actionable financial data – and traditionally underserved but responsible applicants get access to credit they might otherwise never have had.
-With utility data powering tomorrow’s alternative credit scoring models, everybody wins.
+With utility data powering new credit risk models for the unbanked, everybody wins.

-To learn more about how alternative credit scoring models are powering the future of consumer lending, check out our eBook, It’s Time to Rethink Credit Scoring.
+To learn more about how new credit risk models for the unbanked are powering the future of consumer lending, check out our eBook, It’s Time to Rethink Credit Scoring.
 And if you’re ready to learn how Urjanet’s Utility Data Platform can help you lend with confidence, request a free demo today.